Devanshu15/Ion-Portal/README.md

 # ION Portal

-This portal is single page application, built to display the following technical capabilities:
+This portal is a single page application, built to display following technical capabilities:

 1. Angular : Framework used to build the application.
 2. ngrx : For state management.